 Stitches are special threads that are sewn through the skin at an injury site to bring a wound together.
 Care for your stitches and wound as follows:

-- Keep the area dry for the first 48 hours after stitches have been placed.
+- Keep the area dry for the first 24 to 48 hours after stitches have been placed.

 - Then, you can start to gently wash around the site 1 to 2 times daily.
 Wash with cool water and soap.
 Clean as close to the stitches as you can.
 DO NOT wash or rub the stitches directly.